skundu42/adk-rs/README.md

 my-app version
 ```

-## 🌐 Dev web server
+## 🌐 Dev web server — `adk api_server` compatible

-`adk-rs::server` exposes the runner over HTTP and Server-Sent Events for local testing and integration with web frontends.
+`adk_rs::server` exposes one or more runners over HTTP and Server-Sent Events.
+The endpoint surface implements the wire contract of the Python `adk api_server` — camelCase JSON, `{"detail": ...}` errors, `data: <json>` SSE framing — so the adk-web Angular UI and existing ADK API clients talk to an adk-rs server unchanged.
 The `web` subcommand above starts it.

+- `POST /run` runs one turn to completion; `POST /run_sse` streams the same events as SSE frames.
+Both accept an optional `invocationId` to resume a paused invocation.
+- Full session CRUD under `/apps/:app/users/:user/sessions[/:session]`, including `PATCH` for state deltas, plus artifact routes (`.../artifacts/:name[/versions/:version]`) and a memory ingestion route.
+- `GET /list-apps`, `/health`, `/version`, and graceful stubs for the UI's trace/eval tabs.
 - Binds to `127.0.0.1` by default.
 Non-loopback addresses are refused unless you set a bearer token (`--auth-token` / `AppState::with_bearer_token`) or opt in via `--dangerously-allow-unauthenticated-remote`.
 - When a token is set, every request must carry `Authorization: Bearer <token>`; comparisons are constant-time.
+CORS origins for a separately-hosted UI go through `with_allow_origins`.

+See the [HTTP server docs](https://adk-rs.vercel.app/docs/server) for the complete endpoint reference and wire format.

 ## 📊 Evaluating agents